 - Building consent - you don’t need a building consent to install a gas heater.
 If you’re putting in a building consent for other work at the same time as installing a gas heater, you will need to specifically state that a building consent is not being sought for the gas heater.

 - Registered gasfitters - you must have a Registered Gasfitter install your gas heater, and you need a Gas Certificate for the installation.
 You also need to use a Registered Electrician for any electrical work and get an Electrical Certificate of Compliance issued (if required).

 Unflued gas heaters, including portable LPG heaters, don’t have vents or chimneys to carry away emissions like water vapour, nitrogen dioxide and carbon monoxide.
-These emissions can make your house damp and harm your health if there isn't enough fresh air ventilation.
+These emissions can make your house damp and harm your health, especially if there isn't enough fresh air ventilation.
 Portable LPG heaters can also be a fire risk.

-We advise against using unflued gas heaters - if you do use one, keep at least one window open to allow fresh air to enter the room and waste gases to escape.
+We strongly advise against using unflued gas heaters - if you do use one, keep at least one window open to allow fresh air to enter the room and waste gases to escape.
 Never use them in bedrooms.

 Portable LPG heaters are also the most expensive form of heating.
 If you can’t afford an effective, fixed heating option, consider portable electric heaters.
 They’re cheap to buy, cheaper to run and much safer than portable LPG heaters.

 - Get your heater and flue checked and serviced before winter every year by a licensed gas worker so you know it is in a safe condition for winter.

 - Only heat when you need it - don't leave your heater on all day if you're not there.
 Use the timer to turn on the heater shortly before you get home and turn it off when you don’t need it.